Yellow River management: History

 Legend has it that the Xia dynasty was founded by Yu the Great, who organized efforts to control water.
-The origin of Chinese nation is closely tied to the management of the Yellow River.
+The origin of the Chinese nation is closely tied to the management of the Yellow River.

 After Qin Shi Huang unified the Six States, he initiated large-scale hydraulic constructions, including dredging of the river channels.
 During the reign of Emperor Wu of Han of Han, the renowned water management expert Zheng Guo expanded the scale of the projects, constructing the Zhengguo Canal, and systematized the management of the Yellow River even further.

 During the Sui dynasty and Tang dynasty periods, the focus of Yellow River management was on strengthening the levees and dredging the river channels.

 In the Ming Dynasty, Pan Jixun employed the method of "binding water to expel sand" and integrated management of the Yellow and Huai Rivers.

 After the 1950s, the People's Republic of China started tree planting on the Loess Plateau to stabilize the sand and built reservoirs such as the Xiaolangdi Dam.
 By using annual concentrated flood discharge and sediment transport management, they aimed to deepen the downstream riverbed of the Yellow River for long-term management.